Michal Mravec

-Michal Mravec (born 10 June 1987 in Žilina) is a professional Slovak football midfielder who plays for SK Gbeľany.
+Michal Mravec (born 10 June 1987) is a Slovak former professional footballer who played as a midfielder.

 Career

 Born in Žilina.
 He started his career by playing in the youth teams of MŠK Žilina, where he won numerous tournaments including competitions in the Netherlands, Italy and all over Europe.

 Mravec was named the best juggler and the most technical player in the country at the U14 level.
 Later his career continued in the United States, where he joined Redwings Soccer Club based out of Atlanta.

 At the age of 19, he accepted an offer for a full athletic scholarship from University of Alabama at Birmingham Men's Soccer Team and joined the Blazers.
 During his UAB career, Mravec earned a multiple C-USA All-Conference accolades.

-In 2011, Mravec was drafted by MLS Sporting Kansas City.
+Mravec was selected by MLS Sporting Kansas City in the 2011 MLS supplemental draft.
 In July 2011, he joined Dutch club FC Emmen on a two-year contract.
 He made his debut for FC Emmen against FC Eindhoven on 5 August 2011.

-On 4 February 2013, he signed two and half year contract with MŠK Žilina.
+On 4 February 2013, he signed a two-and-a-half-year contract with MŠK Žilina.

 On 25 July 2013, Mravec made his first team debut against NK Olimpija Ljubljana in the 2013–14 UEFA Europa League.

-In February 2014, Mravec signed a 6-month deal with Podbeskidzie of Polish Extraklasa.
+In February 2014, Mravec signed a 6-month deal with Podbeskidzie of Polish Ekstraklasa.

 In March 2015, Mravec signed a contract with the Atlanta Silverbacks of the North American Soccer League.

 In March 2016, Mravec signed a contract with RoPS of Finnish Veikkausliiga.
 In June and July 2016, Mravec played for RoPS in the 2016-2017 UEFA Europa League against Shamrock Rovers and Lokomotiva Zagreb.